-'My Roof Is Gone': Hurricane Maria Slams Dominica, Heads For Puerto Rico
+'Potentially Catastrophic' Hurricane Maria Devastates Dominica, Heads For Puerto Rico

 #Maria made landfall on Dominica at 915 pm AST as a category 5 #hurricane with 160 mph (260 km/h) winds https://t.co/QSxq7VPr15? pic.twitter.com/3Z1Q95WYlM— NHC Atlantic Ops (@NHC_Atlantic) September 19, 2017

-Maria is currently located about 85 miles west of the Caribbean island of Guadeloupe, moving west-northwest at about 9 miles per hour, according to the National Hurricane Center.

-That's expected to be accompanied by inches of rainfall – which "will cause life-threatening flash floods and mudslides."

-Maria is following a different projected path than Irma, NPR's Bill Chappell reported.
+Maria is following a different projected path than Irma, as NPR's Bill Chappell reported.
 That means "Puerto Rico and other islands that suffered only glancing blows from Irma could now be directly confronted with hurricane conditions."

 Authorities in Puerto Rico are calling for "people in wooden or flimsy homes" to find shelter, The Associated Press reports.

 "You have to evacuate.
-Otherwise, you're going to die," said Hector Pesquera, Puerto Rico's public safety commissioner, according to the wire service.
+Otherwise, you're going to die," said Puerto Rico's public safety commissioner, Hector Pesquera, according to the news service.
 "I don't know how to make this any clearer."

-Late Monday, Present Trump approved emergency declarations on Puerto Rico and the U.S. Virgin Islands and authorized federal assistance and disaster relief efforts.
+Late Monday, President Trump approved emergency declarations for Puerto Rico and the U.S. Virgin Islands and authorized federal assistance and disaster relief efforts.

+Puerto Rico's governor, Ricardo Rosselló, said 500 shelters were prepared to take families who evacuated.
+An interactive map released by the government shows areas that are prone to flooding as well as the locations of shelters across the island.

+As NPR's Colin Dwyer has reported, the U.S. territory is "already reeling from billions in debt" and is in the middle of a debt-restructuring process.
+The economic situation could make relief efforts that much more difficult.

-On islands already devastated by Irma, there are fears that a second hit could cause an especially dangerous situation by kicking up piles of debris.
-BuzzFeed UK's Jim Waterson, reporting from the British Virgin Islands, tells NPR:
+On islands already devastated by Irma, there are fears that a second hit could make a dangerous situation even worse by kicking up piles of debris.
+BuzzFeed U.K.'s Jim Waterson, reporting from the British Virgin Islands, tells NPR:

 "There is so much stuff on the island.
 There's no where to put it, it's just piled up by the sides of roads. ...
 And if Maria came in and picked up shrapnel, essentially, picked up pieces of glass, picked up poles, this could be somehow more dangerous than the initial hit.
 Because at least then everything started off in one piece and was worn down.
 This time everything's already broken up."

-The British military has sent reinforcements to the islands but there's little they can do now, Waterson says.
-"There's not much they can do right now, it's just a case of waiting for the storm to pass and picking up the pieces afterwards."
+The U.K. military has sent reinforcements to the islands.
+But Waterson says, "There's not much they can do right now.
+It's just a case of waiting for the storm to pass and picking up the pieces afterwards."